mikhainin/tarantool-dissector/README.md

   Wireshark in terminal and pass Lua extension explicitly: `wireshark -X lua_script:tarantool.dissector.lua` or `tshark -X lua_script:tarantool.dissector.lua -V`.
+- If for some reason you still use Tarantool <= 1.5, use `tarantool15.dissector.lua`
 - Run Wireshark.
 By default Tarantool protocol dissector decodes TCP packets with port 3301.
 However one can change a port for dissector in Wireshark settings, see chapter [Control Protocol dissection][control-protocol-dissection].